-It's essential to store your pickled jalapeños in an airtight container, such as a mason jar or Tupperware container.
-This will help them last 2-3 weeks in the refrigerator.
-This recipe is great because it can be made ahead of time and stored in the refrigerator until you are ready to use it.
+This recipe is great because it can be made and stored in the refrigerator until you can use it.
 It also makes an excellent gift for friends or family members who love spicy foods.

 - For best results, start with fresh jalapeños

 - Since these are quick pickles, they won't last for a long time, but if you are looking for a simple recipe with a lot of peppers from your garden, these are for you!

 - Pickled Jalapeño Relish.
 This is a great condiment to have on hand for sandwiches and burgers!
 It's also perfect for topping off your burgers with heat and flavor.